tamirc3/HW2QueueService/README.md

 ## design
 In our implementation we created the following nodes:

 1.Worker node- this node will take the message from the 'requests' queue process the message and place the response in the 'completed' queue.
 We are creating one worker by default menaning that we will always have at least one worker node in the system.
+In each worker node we are creating long running tasks as the number of cores in the server in order to maximize the work in that node.

 The code is in:https://github.com/evyatarweiss/HW2_WorkerNode